opensourcestories/storytelling/add-a-story.md

 - If you already have a fork, you may want to make sure it is up-to-date.

+    - There are 3 easy ways to [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)

 - We recommend creating a new branch for the new story, but this is optional.

 ## 2. Create a new content page